Old Loves and New

 Old Loves and New is a 1926 American silent drama film directed by Maurice Tourneur in one of his final American films.

-The romance and adventure story has the virtuous Lord Carew and the good-for-nothing Lord Geradine competing for the attentions of the virtuous Marny and the good-for-nothing Lady Carew, all set in the exotic desert sands of Algeria.
 The setting and story are completely typical of the desert-romance genre novelist Edith Maude Hull invented and specialized in.
 This film is now lost.

+Plot

+The virtuous Lord Carew and the good-for-nothing Lord Geradine compete for the attentions of the virtuous Marny and the good-for-nothing Lady Carew, all set in the exotic desert sands of Algeria.